tremor-rs/tremor-www/blog/2021-07-05-LFX-Blog-Nupur.md

 ### textual-length-prefix pre and postprocessor

 In order to support syslog messages over TCP, it was needed to add support for the [RFC 5425](https://datatracker.ietf.org/doc/html/rfc5425) transport protocol, that contains a textual length prefix before each message. textual-length-prefix `preprocessor` and `postprocessor` were implemented to handle the buffers accordingly.
-The message starts with a number of digits, denoting the message length followed by a whitespace and then the message.
+The message starts with a number of digits, denoting the message length followed by a space and then the message.
 The processor gets the length and then wait until the buffer is long enough, to extract the right amount of bytes.
 The implementation can be found [here](https://github.com/tremor-rs/tremor-runtime/pull/957).

 [Proptest](https://github.com/altsysrq/proptest) is something new and amazing I learnt while working on this.
 It is a property testing framework which allows to test certain properties of code for arbitrary inputs.
 We utilised this for testing the functioning of our preprocessor for all types of inputs possible.